Failure of a Responsible Person to Report under Sections 18 and 19 of the Transport Safety Investigation Act 2003

 (a) educate the responsible person, or class of responsible persons, to ensure compliance in the future; or

-(b) refer the apparent breach to the Australian Federal Police (AFP) for investigation, with the potential for a brief of evidence to be provided by the AFP to the Commonwealth Director of Public Prosecutions (CDPP) to assess for possible prosecution action
+(b) refer the apparent breach to the Australian Federal Police (AFP) for investigation, with the potential for a brief of evidence to be provided by the AFP to the Commonwealth Director of Public Prosecutions (CDPP) to assess for possible prosecution action.
+In certain circumstances, the referral may instead be made to state police force, or to a police force with jurisdiction to investigate the apparent breach.

 The ATSB's policy is that the option of education is to be used where the apparent breach does not meet the criteria for referring it to the AFP for investigation.
 However, it is expected that there will be relatively few circumstances where the matter is referred to the AFP.
 The matter must be serious.